LisaCharlotteKane/marketing-program-tr/src/prd.md

 ## Implementation Considerations
 - **Scalability Needs**: Potential to handle hundreds of campaign entries, additional columns, and more complex filtering
-- **Testing Focus**: Validate table interactions, calculation accuracy, data export functionality
+- **Testing Focus**: Validate table interactions, calculation accuracy, data export/import functionality
 - **Critical Questions**: Does the table format make data entry more efficient?
 Are all important fields accessible?
-Does the export functionality capture all relevant data?
+Does the export/import functionality capture all relevant data?
+How robust is the CSV validation?

 ## Reflection
 - This table-based approach provides a more spreadsheet-like experience that marketing teams will find familiar and efficient.